runlevel5/ruby-journal-source/source/_posts/2014-10-03-how-to-integrate-sidekiq-with-activejob.markdown

 FYI, I use method `NotificationMailer#deliver_later`, this would tell ActiveJob to deliver email in the background too.

-Furthermore, you could tell AJ to delay the deliver of mailer by specifying `wait` option:
+Furthermore, the same options of `ActiveJob.set` also apply for mailer class, which provides a consistent API for background mailer jobs, thus you could use `wait` option, for eg:

 ```ruby
 def notify_manager